 Yet another major benefit of investing in a mass texting service is its cost-effectiveness.
 Sending SMS messages requires little on behalf of telecommunications companies.
 They provide commercial SMS access at low prices because they hope that businesses will purchase other services from them, virtually all of which are more expensive.

-Mass texts also won’t require much labor on behalf of your marketing crew, further reducing your company’s marketing spending.
+Mass texts also won’t require much labor on behalf of your marketing crew, further reducing your company’s marketing spending- especially, if you are using small business phone service providers.

 No matter how you slice it, investing in mass SMS services can boost your company’s bottom line.